fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 #.
 Drag and Drop a Fallback Node before the StringConcatenation node.
 #.
 Drag the Constant_2 node below that Fallback node.
 #.
 Drag and Drop an additional Constant node to the right of the Constant_2 and adjust the Constant
-   type and value - it will automatically be named Constant_3!
+   type and value
+#.
+Connect the output of Constant_3 with the second input of the Concatenation

 .. image:: _static/second_tree_0.png
   :alt: Fallback added to the tree